ThomasBurch/ELEXIS-Hackathon/README.md

   # install module dependencies
   npm install

-  # if you run it the first time
+  # if you run it the first time or after modifying/regenerating JSON data
   npm run first-start

   # for starting it again